mdjahidhasan009/DevOps_Note/AWS/AWS_IAM.md

 - Individual people or entities that interact with AWS
 - Each user has unique security credentials
 - Can be assigned permissions directly or through groups
+- User can be use aws without being at any group, also can be assign at multiple groups
 - Best practice: Create individual users rather than sharing credentials

 ### Groups
 - Collections of users with similar access requirements
 - Permissions assigned to groups are inherited by all group members
-- Examples: Developers, Administrators, QA Team
+- Examples: Developers, Administrators, QA Team, people's from same organization
 - Users can belong to multiple groups
+- Group only containers user's not other groups

 ### Roles
 - Set of permissions that can be assumed by users, applications, or AWS services